grafana/grafana-google-sdk-go/contribute/developer-guide.md

 # Developer guide

-This guide helps you get started developing Grafana Plugin SDK for Go.
+This guide helps you get started developing Grafana Google SDK for Go.

 ## Tooling